 XING is one of the great ruby on rails website examples.
 Xing was founded in August 2003 and this is the third professional network in the world by number of users.
-German project, of the 12 million users, half live in German-speaking countries – Germany, Austria, and Switzerland.
+Xing is the equivalent of LinkedIn for the German, Austrian and Swiss markets.
+It has several language versions, but it is mostly used in German-speaking countries.
+It has 14 million users.

 The audience at Xing is mostly European.
 It is suitable for networking for those who know German, there are most such users here.
 Xing allows you to work with CVs, search for employers, partners, find or post professional advice or other content.

 Xing is mostly written in Ruby on Rails but has an additional rich tech stack of PHP, Perl, Redis, React, and Java.

 RoR Example #9: twitch

 Twitch is a live streaming video platform owned by Twitch Interactive, a subordinate of Amazon.com.
 Introduced to the general public in 2011, Twitch primarily pays particular attention to video gaming, including playthroughs, broadcasts of eSports competitions, creative content, and even music broadcasts.
 Users can watch the content live or via video on demand.
 And if you think gaming is for kids, well, think again – with a monthly audience of 100 million visitors, the game became more than serious.
 Ruby on Rails comes in handy when it comes to large numbers of visitors, making Twitch a part of our top ruby on rails website examples list.

 RoR Example #10: Hulu